NewAtlas28/Network-Optimization-Calculus/README.md

 # Network Optimization Calculus (NOC)

 The **Network Optimization Calculus (NOC)** is a formal framework for studying how agency, autonomy, and cooperation emerge within interacting systems of nodes.
-It provides mathematical definitions, pseudocode, and natural-language exposition to make the framework accessible for both implementation and interpretation.
+It provides mathematical definitions, natural-language exposition, pseudocode, and a GPT, to make the framework accessible for both implementation and interpretation.

 ---